-As any drug agent will attest, black markets tend to spring up when the trade of something is barred.
 The unintended consequences of giant unicorns staying private even as employees or other investors seek to sell off some of their stock could be the conditions for a very different market—an expansion of the secondary exchanges, where shares could be traded in the manner of most stocks, including long, short, and all sorts of other bets.
 Equidate’s Prasad said his goal is just that: to be “the stock market for private companies,” with ample liquidity and the right to short, although he is far from it at the moment, forcing most clients to hold what they’ve bought for at least six months.

 There are deep skeptics that such a private market could fully form, mainly because the startups will resist, thus potentially starving the exchanges of shares to trade.
 One of the chief opponents presumably will be Uber, among the most opaque of the unicorns, releasing financial detail only as it sees fit, and abetted by eager investors who, if they are insisting on greater transparency, haven’t received it.